 This page contains a variety of resources to support divestment campaigners to develop both technical knowledge of the issue and strategies for influencing decision-makers.
-We’ll be updating this page with new content throughout 2021, so watch this space!

 Make sure you’re signed up to our mailing list to get new resources straight to your inbox.

 Divesting to protect our pensions and the planet: an analysis of local government investments in coal, oil and gas [PDF]

 This report from UK Divest offers the most up-to-date analysis of local government pension fund investments in fossil fuels.

 ● inform local decision-makers about why and how to stop investing in fossil fuels

 ● provoke conversations at the local and national level about what these investments mean and how this could change for the better

 ● support people who are campaigning or eager to start campaigning for divestment in their area

 This short report from UK Divest finds that UK pension funds have an estimated £128 billion invested in fossil fuels, equivalent to nearly £2,000 for every person in the UK.